 MSSA's WhatsApp number is: +27 (0) 78 069 3089

 Mind Sports South Africa (MSSA) never takes selection for a national team lightly

 Since being selected to officially represent South Africa for esports is the same as being represented by any other South African National Federation for any other sport, team selection must have great meaning to the esports players.
 The award of National Team status for esports also leads to comparisons from other sports as it is the highest level in esports, just as much as the Springboks are the highest level in rugby.

 The selection process always has a dilemma as it is known that when choosing a team for international duty, concepts such as 'potential' does not have any meaning.
 Also, with South Africa being so far away from mainstream events, it is always difficult to relate how players who have performed well at regional, provincial, and national championships will perform at a international level.

-That is why, with MSSA there is no automatic selection to the team.
+With MSSA there is no automatic selection to the team.